ecmel/vscode-html-css/README.md

 ## Features

 - HTML `id` and `class` attribute completion
-- Supports completion from in file styles
+- Supports completion from in file defined styles
 - Supports specifying remote and local style sheets
 - Supports any language for completion
 - Supports go to definition for selectors